-Medical Directors or medical staff members within IAC-accredited facilities (Vascular Testing, Adult Echocardiography, Pediatric Echocardiography, Nuclear/PET, MRI, CT, Dental CT and/or Cardiac Electrophysiology) are eligible to participate.
+Medical Directors or medical staff members within IAC-accredited facilities are eligible to participate.
 The Medical Director or medical staff member must be listed on the Manage Staff tab of the Online Accreditation account in order to participate in the MOC Activity.

 Successful completion of this activity enables the participant to earn 20 Practice Assessment points and patient safety credit in the American Board of Internal Medicine (ABIM) MOC program, 25 credits from the American Board of Pediatrics (ABP), and/or satisfy the ‘Part IV: Participatory Quality Improvement (PQI)’ Activity requirement from the American Board of Radiology (ABR) for a three-year period.